error311/FileRise/README.md

 [![Support on Ko-fi](https://img.shields.io/badge/Ko--fi-Buy%20me%20a%20coffee-orange)](https://ko-fi.com/error311)

 **FileRise** is a modern, self-hosted web file manager / WebDAV server.
-Drag & drop uploads, ACL-aware sharing, OnlyOffice integration, and a clean UI — all in a single PHP app that you control.
+Drag & drop uploads, ACL-aware sharing, OnlyOffice integration, and a clean UI which all in a single PHP app that you control.

 - 💾 **Self-hosted “cloud drive”** – Runs anywhere with PHP (or via Docker).
 No external DB required.
 - 🔐 **Granular per-folder ACLs** – Manage, View (all/own), Upload, Create, Edit, Rename, Move, Copy, Delete, Extract, Share… all enforced centrally across the UI, API, and WebDAV.